STAT545-UBC-hw-2018-19/hw09-rachlobay/README.md

 ![*Fig. 1* Graph of my pipeline for this homework](output.png)

+Note that there is a section in the graph for this output.png file that comes from makefile2dot.py and Makefile.
+This makes sense because when you change the Makefile, this output.png file should be updated to reflect those changes.

 ## What I changed and added to the original pipeline

 ### R script